glajchs/slack-customizations/README.md

 1. Sync this repo locally

     `git clone https://github.com/glajchs/slack-customizations.git`
-2. Run the patch-slack.sh from within the slack-customizations folder
+2. Run the patch-slack.sh from within the slack-customizations folder (NOTE: You need to run this step *every time* slack does a desktop app update for new versions, or if you re-install slack)

     `cd slack-customizations; ./patch-slack.sh`
 3. Move any files you want run that end with ".css" or ".js" into a folder in your home directory named ".slack".